 A lumbar puncture is a procedure in which a hollow needle is inserted between the bones of the lower back and into the fluid which surrounds the lower part of the spinal cord.
 A sample of the fluid is then drawn off to be examined in the laboratory.

 A lumbar puncture is carried out by a doctor or specially trained nurse.
 It can be done in the outpatients department or on a ward at the hospital.
 Lumbar punctures are usually carried out under local anaesthetic.
 But lumbar punctures for children are sometimes carried out under general anaesthetic.

 A watery fluid called cerebrospinal fluid (CSF) surrounds the brain and spinal cord.
 The CSF protects the brain and spine from injury by acting as a shock absorber

 A lumbar puncture may be done:

-to take a sample of CSF to help the doctors make a diagnosis - for example, a sample of CSF may be taken to look for infection or cancer cells in the CSF
+to take a sample of CSF to help the doctors make a diagnosis -for example, to look for infection or cancer cells in the CSF

 When intrathecal chemotherapy may be given